Streets of Dreams: Street Vending and Economic Opportunity

 The Litigation Team

 The Institute for Justice filed its complaint in this case, Membreno v.
-City of Hialeah, on October 13, 2011.
-The litigation team for the Institute for Justice in this case is comprised of IJ Staff Attorneys Robert McNamara and Claudia Murray and IJ-Florida Executive Director and Attorney at Law Elizabeth Price Foley.
+City of Hialeah, on October 13, 2011 and the team is currently seeking review of this matter in the Florida Supreme Court.
+The litigation team is comprised of IJ Attorneys Robert Peccola, Bert Gall and Justin Pearson.

 The Institute for Justice